-3. Type of container used
+- Type of container used

 Insert the type of package and/or container used

 (See current Live Animal Regulations).

-4. Description of species and numbers

-Insert the description and (scientific and common) names of the animal and the quantity of animals shipped.
+- 4. Description of species and numbers Insert the description and (scientific and common) names of the animal and the quantity of animals shipped.

-5. Name and title of signatory
+- 5. Name and title of signatory

-Insert name and title/rank of person who prepared/signed the shipper's certification.
+Insert name and title/rank of person who

+prepared/signed the shipper's certification.
-6. Place and date

-Insert place and date the shippers certification is prepared and signed.
+- 6. Place and date Insert place and date the shippers certification is prepared and signed.

+- 7. Signature

 Signature of person who is responsible for preparing the shipper's certification.

-8. Air waybill number
+- Air waybill number

 Insert the number of the mission (Air Transport Mission Number or similar national mission number) that will conduct the transport.

-Insert the airport of debarkation.
+- 9. Airport of departure Insert the departure airport name.

+- Airport of destination

-Insert airport of embarkation (arrival).
+Insert destination airport (arrival).